 "Rejected or Accepted" poster (1 per session or 1 per bin if laminated)

 Black marker - dry erase, if post is laminated (1 per bin)

 Red marker - dry erase, if post is laminated (1 per bin)

+Split the class into groups of 2, and give each group a passage to read (Some groups may need to be given two passages).
+Tell them to read the passage together.
+After a few minutes, ask each group the following questions:

+- 1) Who are the characters in the passage?

+- 2) Who was rejected?

+- 3) How did Jesus respond?

-Go through the list of passages and read them together as a class (select only a few if time does not permit for all).
-Ask the campers to figure out if the person in the passage was rejected, and why.
-Write the name or title of the person under "Rejected?" on the poster with the black marker.
-Next, discuss whether that same person was accepted by Jesus.
-If so, use the red marker and write "yes or no" under "Accepted" on the poster.
+For each passage, write the name or title of the person under "Rejected?" on the poster.
+Discuss why that person was rejected by others.
+Then discuss whether that same person was accepted by Jesus.
+If so, use the red marker and write "yes" or "no" under "Accepted By Christ?" on the poster.

+Text

+Matthew 15:22-28

+Mark 1:40-41

+John 12:3-8

+Luke 19:2-10

+John 4:7-14

+John 9:1-7

-Text Rejected?
+Rejected?

+Gentile woman (Canaanite)

+Man with leprosy

+Mary

+Zacchaeus (tax collector)

+Samaritan woman

+Blind man

 Accepted (By Christ)?

-Matthew 15:22-28 Gentile woman (Canaanite)

-Mark 1:40-41 Man with leprosy

-John 12:3-8 Mary

-Luke 19:2-10 Zacchaeus (tax collector)

-John 4:7-14 Samaritan woman

-John 9:1-7 Blind man

-Tie It Together

 How many of these people were rejected by others?
 (Allow responses.)
 All of them!
-Many people didn't think these people should or could be saved.
+Many people did not think these people should or could be saved.
 How many were accepted by Christ?
 (Allow responses.)
 All of them!
 Jesus accepted the people that others rejected because He loves everyone.
 He came to earth and died so that everyone could be forgiven of our sins, by believing and trusting in Him.
 Salvation is for all who believe!

 Reaching the Rejected

 The purpose of this activity is to look at who is rejected and what our role should be to bring them hope.
-Supplies:

-White board with list of names from earlier Have the campers add more names to the list from the "Are Others Unclean?" activity.
+White board with list of names from earlier

+Have the campers add more names to the list from the "Are Others Unclean?" activity.
 Help them think about people they aren't friends with.
 Talk about ways they can reach out to these people (talk to them, share with them, play with them, bring them to church, pray for them, etc).
 You can even give each camper a blank piece of paper and have them write down the names and draw pictures or write down some of the ideas the class comes up with.

-Tie It Together God made all people unique, different, and special.
+God made all people unique, different, and special.
 We need to figure out why we keep ourselves separate from others who may look, act or appear different to us.
 We need to understand that this person is loved and accepted by Jesus.
 God desires for this person to believe in Him and what He has done for them through Jesus on the cross.
 We need to be willing to share who Jesus is with people we may not normally spend time with, even if it means we are uncomfortable or others think we are strange.
 Consider how you may keep yourself separated from those around you.
 How can you reach out to those who are different?
 How can you share Jesus' love and kindness with them?
 (Allow responses.)
-Prayer Time Spend a few minutes in prayer to close small group time.
-Thank God for providing a way for us to be redeemed by sending Jesus to die on the cross.
-Help us see those around us with God's eyes, so that we are open and willing to share Jesus with everyone.